MichaelOchel/smarthome/extensions/binding/org.eclipse.smarthome.binding.digitalstrom/README.md

 If you only want to discover one of the thing types, you can start a discovery scan on the thing type you wish have discovered.
 You can use the command line command, e.g.: ``smarthome:discovery start digitalstrom:namedScene`` to start the scan.
 What thing types this binding supports please have a look at **Supported Things**.

-### Rule specific notice

-If you want to create a rule, which uses things of the digitalSTROM-Binding, there are also two things you have to  consider.

-1. If the rule contains several digitalSTROM-Devices, which can be summarized in a digitalSTROM-Scene, e.g. some lights in a zone, please use a equivalent supported scene.
-That will significantly reduce the comments to the digitalSTROM-Server, increases performance and does not bypasses the digitalSTROM state-machine.
-2. If you implement your own temperature control algorithm for a zone/room, e.g. because you want to use other temperature sensors, and call more than one digitalSTROM-BL-KM200, please use the *zone_temperature_control* for valve value control.
-The *zone_temperature_control* for valve value control will call all digitalSTROM-BL-KM200 with one command and increases so the performance.
-To get the needed channel at the *zone_temperature_control* you have to choose a control mode unequal *pid-controlled* for the affected zone at the digitalSTROM-heating-control-app.2.

 ## Thing Configuration and Properties

 ### digitalSTROM-Server